Changepoint detection on a graph of time series

 \subsection{Extension to asynchronous changepoint dependence}

 The model in Section \ref{sec:markovrandomfield} assumes changepoints are likely to simultaneously affect clusters of time series according to the dependence graph $G$.
 In this section, we relax this model to allow dependence between changepoints in different time series at nearby points in time.
-The extended model relies on representing changepoints as latent changepoints that may be lagged.
+The extended model relies on representing changepoints as lagged realisations of simultaneous but unobserved latent changepoints.
 The latent changepoints are distributed according to the model introduced in Section \ref{sec:markovrandomfield} and, conditional on these latent changepoints, time series-specific lags are assumed to be uniformly distributed over some small time window.

 Let $(\boldsymbol{k}, \boldsymbol{\tau})$ be changepoint parameters for multiple time series as defined in Section \ref{sec:generalmodel}, where it is assumed that the $i$th time series is subject to $k_i$ changepoints whose positions are denoted $\boldsymbol{\tau}_i = (\tau_{i, 1}, \ldots, \tau_{i, k_i} ) \in \mathcal{T}_{k_i}$ as defined in (\ref{eq:deftau}).
-The asynchronous model further assumes that, for all time series $i=1, \ldots, L$, there exist latent changepoint positions $\boldsymbol{ \tilde{\tau} } = ( \boldsymbol{ \tilde{\tau} }_1, \ldots, \boldsymbol{ \tilde{\tau} }_L )$, $\boldsymbol{ \tilde{\tau} }_i = (\tilde{\tau}_{i, 1}, \ldots, \tilde{\tau}_{i, k_i} ) \in \mathcal{T}_{k_i}$, and lags $\boldsymbol{d} = ( \boldsymbol{d}_1, \ldots, \boldsymbol{d}_L )$, $\boldsymbol{d}_i = ( d_{i, 1}, \ldots, d_{i, k_i} ) \in \{0, \ldots, w_i \}^{k_i} $, for $\boldsymbol{w} = ( \boldsymbol{w}_1, \ldots, \boldsymbol{w}_L )$, where $w_i \geqslant 0$ is an upper bound for the lags, such that, for all $j=1, \ldots, k_i$, the $j$th changepoint for time series $i$ is
+The asynchronous model further assumes that, for all time series $i=1, \ldots, N$, there exist latent changepoint positions $\boldsymbol{ \tilde{\tau} } = ( \boldsymbol{ \tilde{\tau} }_1, \ldots, \boldsymbol{ \tilde{\tau} }_N )$, $\boldsymbol{ \tilde{\tau} }_i = (\tilde{\tau}_{i, 1}, \ldots, \tilde{\tau}_{i, k_i} ) \in \mathcal{T}_{k_i}$, and lags $\boldsymbol{d} = ( \boldsymbol{d}_1, \ldots, \boldsymbol{d}_N )$, $\boldsymbol{d}_i = ( d_{i, 1}, \ldots, d_{i, k_i} ) \in \{0, \ldots, w_i \}^{k_i} $, for $\boldsymbol{w} = ( w_1, \ldots, w_N )$, where $w_i \geqslant 0$ is an upper bound for the lags, such that, for all $j=1, \ldots, k_i$, the $j$th changepoint for time series $i$ is